• Martin Thoma

 python output.py | sed 's/[ERROR]/`tput setaf 1``tput bold`[ERROR]`tput sgr0`/'

 Doesn't work?
-Well, lets analyse it.
-Instead of replacing tput setaf 1 it gets printed directly.
-This means, something we did prevented the bash of replacing our command.
-If you look carefully at the command, you might see that I used ' instead of ".
-If you change this, everything is fine:
+Let's analyze it.
+Instead of executing tput setaf 1, it gets printed directly.
+This means something we did prevented bash from executing our command.
+If you look carefully at the command, you might notice that I used single quotes (') instead of double quotes (").
+If you change this, everything works fine:

 python output.py | sed "s/$$ERROR$$/`tput setaf 1``tput bold`[ERROR]`tput sgr0`/"